 Cherry Trees Affected: Cherry leaf spot (Blumeriella jaapii) attacks tart, sweet, and English Morello cherries.

 After six to eight weeks, the centers of the spots may dry up and fall out, creating small holes in the leaf.
 Sometimes older infected leaves may turn golden yellow before falling off.
 Cherry leaves infected with cherry leaf spot may fall prematurely.
+Do not confuse it for leaf scorch, which has similar symptoms: cherry tree leaves turning brown and curling instead of falling off.

 Causes: This fungal disease overwinters in dead cherry leaves on the ground.
 In early spring, apothecia (fruiting bodies) develop on the leaves and produce spores.
 Rainfall spreads these spores to healthy leaves where the spores germinate and penetrate the leaf.